JetBrains/Qodana/topics/qodana-ide-plugin.md

 In the upper part of the <ui-path>Run Qodana</ui-path> dialog, configure the <a href="qodana-yaml.md"><code>qodana.yaml</code></a> file.

-Under the text field, configure the options to make %product%:
+Under the text field, configure the options to make %instance%:

 * [Forward inspection results](cloud-forward-reports.topic) to Qodana Cloud using the [project token](cloud-projects.topic#cloud-manage-projects)
 * [Save `qodana.yaml`](qodana-yaml.md) in your project root